-The 2018 squad boasted a balance of senior leadership and young talent that will graduate 11 seniors in June 2019 but will return 10 starters.
-The returners will be made up of seven sophomores (CA, MO, CO, AZ), two juniors (WA, MI) and six seniors (IL, IA, WA, MN, WI) in 2019.
-With an anticipated quality recruiting class, the program is poised to continue competing for Midwest Conference Championships as well as regional and national recognition.
+The 2020 squad boasts a balance of senior leadership and young talent.
+The team will graduate 15 seniors in June 2021, but some seniors may return for a fifth season.
+The team will also return many starters from previous seasons.
+The returners will be made up of 30 sophomores, 14 juniors, and 13 seniors in 2021.
+With an anticipated quality recruiting class, the program is in position to compete for a Midwest Conference Championship.